Associate Professor of English, Interim Department Chair

 In addition, Luis Iglesias is the organizer and facilitator of the Pre-Performance Talk Series, a collaboration with the Department of Theater and Dance: as well as the faculty advisor to USM’s chapter of Sigma Tau Delta, the International English Honor Society.
 Luis Iglesias is the recipient of the 2010 Faculty Senate/University President Award for Junior Faculty Teaching.
-He is currently the English Department’s Director of Undergraduate Studies.
+He is currently the English Department Chair.

 For list of publications, please click here.